NEFSC/EAD-ASEB-Airradians_multigen_OA/HPC_analysis/Airradians_lcWGS.md

 ## Lets run ANGSD!

 * **Objective**: obtain SNP calls. chromosome/contig positions to infer genotype liklihoods and putativelly adaptive molecular candidates (we also have differential expression work!)

-Terms to know regarding assemblies:

-**contigs** - genome assemblies are hierarchical - contigs are the shortest assembly component of a genome in which a contiguous length of genomic sequence is known on a high confidence level

-**scaffolds** - comprised of contigs, a longer component on this assembly hierachy, created from chaining contigs together using additional information on the orientation of the contigs and their relative position.
-Contigs in scallods can be separated by gaps represented as 'N'

-**chromosomes** - assembled seqeunces from compoentns (scallods and thus originally contigs) the largest genome assembly cmoponent comprised of assembled scaffolds, requires sufficient mapping information to build from the scaffold level